panoramic camera for iPhone

 WELCOME

-65×24 is a panoramic camera for iPhone, which captures pictures in the 65:24 aspect ratio.
-It is compatible with all iPhones that run iOS 15 or later.
+65×24 is a panoramic camera for iPhone, which captures pictures in the 65:24 (2.71) aspect ratio.
+It is compatible with all iPhones that run iOS 15 or later (any iPhone starting from the iPhone 6S/6S Plus/1st generation SE).

 If you don't have it yet, get it from the App Store!